livepeer/go-livepeer/doc/go.md

 1. [go install](https://go.dev/doc/manage-install)
 2. [gvm](https://github.com/moovweb/gvm)

-Using `gvm` has the benefit of automatically aliasing `go` to whichever version of Go you are currently using as opposed having to use a command like `go1.10.7`.
+Using `gvm` has the benefit of automatically aliasing `go` to whichever version of Go you are currently using as opposed to having to use a command like `go1.10.7`.

 **gvm: Installing arm64 binaries on >= macOS 11**